JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

-        mistake - made ec2 instance available to internet ( use alb with new public subnets ) mistake - maximum performance while connecting on-premise to vpc -> Direct connect over site-to-site don't know - AWS recommend using separate queues when you need to provide prioritization of work mistake - didn't understood it properly. encrypt of read-replica only possible with new encrypted snapshot and new db creation.
+        mistake - made ec2 instance available to internet ( use alb with new public subnets ) mistake - maximum performance while connecting on-premise to vpc -> Direct connect over site-to-site don't know - AWS recommend using separate queues when you need to provide prioritization of work mistake - didn't understood it properly at that time. encrypt of read-replica only possible with new encrypted snapshot and new db creation.

+    Mock Test - 2:
+        private connection -> damn sure not SiteToSite connection. either snow family / direct connect ( if time permits ) millisecond responsiveness  -> DynamoDb over Redshift
+        near real-time performance  -> KDS over SQS durable and loosely coupled solution for storing jobs  -> SQS resilient storage for Windows instances -> Fsx windows server block HTTP or HTTPS traffic to domains -> domain list rules in network firewall AWS Batch is designed to run jobs across multiple instances NLB should be in the service provider VPC & Endpoint should be in the consumer VPC AWS recommend you use target tracking in place of step scaling for most use cases Amazon ECS uses the AWS Application Auto Scaling service to scales tasks.
+This is configured through Amazon ECS using Amazon ECS Service Auto Scaling.
+        Redshift -> RedShift can also improve performance for repeat queries by caching the result and returning the cached result when queries are re-run. hybrid cloud storage -> services that provide on-premises access to virtually unlimited cloud storage Accounts can be migrated between organizations using AWS Organizations console.

 Doubts: